paxdotdev/pax/README.md

 ### What is Pax's footprint?

-As of the current authoring, the WASM bundle for a very basic Pax app is about 150kb including several known unnecessary libraries and debug symbols.
+As of the current authoring, the WASM bundle for a very basic Pax app is about 150kb including several known unnecessary libraries, embedded strings, and other cruft.
 100kb should be easily achievable and is a reasonable long-term goal.  <50kb is a stretch-goal.

 Baseline memory (RAM) footprint is on the order of 50MB; this has not yet been optimized.